unit8co/darts/_sources/README.rst.txt

 Example Usage
 -------------

-Create ``TimeSeries`` object from a Pandas DataFrame, and split in train/validation series:
+Create a ``TimeSeries`` object from a Pandas DataFrame, and split it in train/validation series:

 .. code-block:: python